KonneBOT/its_bot/README.md

 > + you can not remove roles ones they have been stored you can only cancel (yet)

 > [!WARNING]
-> The editing of existing channels had not been tested yet
+> The editing of existing channels has not been tested yet

 ### easter_egg